 You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus or any free writing prospectus prepared by or on behalf of us.
 We have not, and the underwriters have not, authorized anyone to provide you with additional or different information.
-We are not, and the underwriters are not, making an offer to sell these notes or the guarantee in any jurisdiction where the offer is not permitted.
-You should not assume that the information contained in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of this document or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
+If anyone provides you with different or inconsistent information, you should not rely on it.
+We are not, and the underwriters are not, making an offer to sell these securities in any jurisdiction where the offer is not permitted.
+You should not assume that the information contained in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of this prospectus supplement or the accompanying prospectus or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
 Our business, financial condition, results of operations and prospects may have changed since these dates.

-We expect delivery of the notes will be made against payment therefor on or about February , 2012, which is the fifth business day following the date of pricing of the notes (such settlement being referred to as "T+5").
-Under Rule 15c6-1 of the Securities Exchange Act of 1934, trades in the secondary market generally are required to settle in three business days unless the parties to any such trade expressly agree otherwise.
+We expect delivery of the notes will be made against payment therefor on or about March , 2013, which is the fifth business day following the date of pricing of the notes (such settlement being referred to as "T+5").
+Under Rule 15c6-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), trades in the secondary market generally are required to settle in three business days unless the parties to any such trade expressly agree otherwise.
 Accordingly, purchasers who wish to trade the notes on the date of pricing of the notes or the next succeeding business day will be required, by virtue of the fact that the notes initially will settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent failed settlement and should consult their own advisers.